 Teen Science Scholars

-THE 2023 TEEN SCIENCE SCHOLAR APPLICATION WILL OPEN IN MID-JANUARY
+THE 2023 TEEN SCIENCE SCHOLAR APPLICATION IS OPEN

 Teen Science Scholars complete hands-on summer internships with Science Division staff at the Denver Museum of Nature & Science.
 Teen interns strengthen their investigative and communication skills, develop a peer network of students from across the state of Colorado, and share their work and experiences during a Showcase event at the end of the summer.
 To be eligible, applicants must be entering their junior or senior year of high school in the fall of 2023, be interested in learning more about a science-related career and be available for the duration of the internship (early June through the end of July).
 Teens from groups that have been historically marginalized from the sciences and individuals who will be the first generation in their family to complete a four-year college degree are strongly encouraged to apply